ARDMS AE-Adult-Echocardiography Exam Dumps

 Correct Answer: A

-This technique is highlighted in the 'Textbook of Clinical Echocardiography, 6e', Chapter on Echocardiographic Windows and Acoustic Access20:90-95Textbook of Clinical Echocardiography.
+This assessment method is detailed in the 'Textbook of Clinical Echocardiography, 6e', Chapter on Right Ventricular Function and Tissue Doppler Imaging20:320-325Textbook of Clinical Echocardiography.

 100%